scrabbletank/farhome-rules/rulesdoc.md

 You take no penalties from wearing armor.
 When making a defense roll you may reroll 1 defense die, taking the new value.

-#### Eldritch Force
-*Requires Chosen, 1 Intelligence, 8th Level*

-When casting Eldritch blast you may target 2 creatures.

 #### Durable Runes
 *Requires Runesmith, 10th Level*